punarinta/seo-friendly/README.md

 #### Docker + Alpine

-To run `react-snap` inside `docker` with Alpine, you might want to use a custom Chromium executable.
+To run `seo-friendly` inside `docker` with Alpine, you might want to use a custom Chromium executable.
 See [#93](https://github.com/stereobooster/react-snap/issues/93#issuecomment-354994505) and [#132](https://github.com/stereobooster/react-snap/issues/132#issuecomment-362333702).

 #### Heroku